 - If your thesis is “no,” you would write: “Some have said that it is fundamentally important to second-guess the decisions of our leaders.
 However, examples from history, literature, and my personal life prove otherwise.”

 See?
 It might not be Shakespeare, but it really does work, and it only takes a few seconds.
 It’s an easy formula to get the beginning of SAT essay written by restating the prompt and taking a side for your thesis.
 I’ve used this method several times and usually get a 12 on the SAT essay with it.
 I’ve never scored less than a 10 using this method.

 Step 2.
 We still need to provide our examples that support our thesis!

-I like to give each piece of evidence (you should have three examples per essay) its own sentence.
+I like to give each piece of evidence (you should have at least two examples per essay) its own sentence.
 We don’t want to give away our entire argument yet, just give a preview of what’s to come.

 We also want to take up space with this part of the intro paragraph, since longer SAT essays usually receive higher scores..
 It’s a good place to write a bunch of stuff without having to think too hard, and it looks intelligent, even if it really doesn’t require much thought.

 Here’s an example of a good evidence introduction on the SAT essay:

 For the essay question above, I might say: